JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Spanning Tree Protocol (STP).md

 		- BDPUs are special frames exchanged between switches to share topology information.
 They help in the Root Bridge election and are used to maintain the network's spanning tree structure

 # Root Bridge Election Process
-- Each switch sends out
+- Each switch sends out a BDPU with its Bridge ID (priority + MAC address).
+The switch with the lowest Bridge ID becomes the Root Bridge
+-